opendocsg/slw-judgments-backfill/2015_SGHC_57/report.md

 28     At the outset, it is worth stating that this is not an appeal against the decision to grant the _ex parte_ injunction.
 In this _inter partes_ application to discharge an existing _ex parte_ injunction, the role

-of the court is to determine on the full facts and arguments presented by both parties as to whether the injunction should continue or be discharged, or if a fresh injunction should be issued ( _Tay Long Kee Impex Pte Ltd v Tan Beng Huwah (trading as Sin Kwang Wah)_ [2000] 1 SLR(R) 786 at [19]).
+of the court is to determine on the full facts and arguments presented by both parties as to whether the injunction should continue or be discharged, or if a fresh injunction should be issued ( _Tay Long Kee Impex Pte Ltd v Tan Beng Huwah (trading as Sin Kwang Wah)_ <span class="citation">[2000] 1 SLR(R) 786</span> at [19]).
 The law, as distilled above, is undisputed.
 Thus, what the Plaintiff must show was a strong _prima facie_ case of unconscionable conduct on the First Defendant’s part such that the First Defendant should continue to be restrained from calling upon the Performance Bond.

 **_Conduct in the course of the Contract_**